Emgam/Emgam/README.md

 ### Let's Connect

-Feel free to connect with me on [LinkedIn](your-linkedin-profile-url) or reach out via email at [your-email@example.com](mailto:your-email@example.com).
+Feel free to connect with me on [LinkedIn](linkedin.com/in/emna-gammoudi-53b218224) or reach out via email at [gammoudiemna1@gmail.com](gammoudiemna1@gmail.com).
 I am always open to discussing new projects, collaborations, and opportunities to learn and grow.

 <!---